 The electrode and nozzles of plasma cutters are eroded by operation and are considered consumables, requiring regular maintenance and replacement

 Omnidex Laser offers Plasma cutting services in Scotland & UK.
 We are well-established, highly experienced, and equipped with best-in-class industrial machines.
-Happy to advise, we can move your design rapidly to production whether that be sheet metal laser cutting or plasma cut-outs.
+Happy to advise that we can move your design rapidly to production, whether sheet metal laser cutting or plasma cut-outs.

 Our plasma cutting facility in Dunfermline Scotland has incredible capacity and operates the heavy-duty ESPRIT Viper 4000 CNC Plasma and Gas Profile Cutting Machines to produce top quality CNC metal profiling products.